Penglai-Enclave/Penglai-Enclave-TVM/README.md

 ~~Now you have everything needed to run Penglai's tests and reproduce the results.~~

-Due to the IP consideration, the source code of Gem5-MMT cannot be publicly open-sourced now.
-If you are interested in reproducing the testing results in AE, please contact us at fengerhu1@sjtu.edu.cn.
+At present, the source code for Gem5-MMT is not openly accessible, in adherence to a request from one of our collaborating partners.
+However, we are actively working towards making this source code available for academic use.
+If you wish to reproduce the results in the interim, kindly direct your inquiries to fengerhu1@sjtu.edu.cn.

 ## Run an example (Functionality) ##